Model Names

 On the Yashica page, we have already seen how Yashima moved from producing the Pigeonflex for distribution by Endō Sashin Yōhin to itself marketing and distributing a slightly revised version as the Yashima Flex and how this became the Yashica Flex Model B. As noted in the above sections, the name soon changed to the single word form of Yashicaflex.
 The company set up its New York subsidiary, Yashica Inc., in 1957 and changed its own name to Yashica when it bought Nicca in 1958.

-The Change from Yashicaflex to Yashica - the Export Factor
+The Change from Yashicaflex to Yashica

-Facts Regarding Domestic and Export Models
+Domestic and Export Models

-Initial production was for the domestic market - that doesn't necessarily mean the Japanese themselves, there was not much disposable income at that stage.
+Initial production was for the domestic market - that doesn't necessarily mean only the Japanese themselves, disposable income was still limited at that stage.
 The feet focusing scales, introduced in 1954 or 1955, represent sales to almost entirely Americans (the UK still had stringent import restrictions and countries like Australia were insignificant), initially perhaps to US Service personnel stationed in, or transiting, Japan and then increasingly through export.
 As time went on, the metre focusing scales represent mainly domestic Japanese consumption.
 Initially, small numbers with ASA scales were exported to Sweden at least but then, from 1956 to 1958, cameras exported to Europe were fitted with the DIN film reminder knob as well as the metre focusing scales.
 The numbers found are relatively very small indicating that the US was the main export market by far.
 Also, the cameras found with both the metre and DIN scales together are amongst models that either are otherwise feet scaled or there there is a mix of scales but never with cameras with only metre and ASA scales together, again highlighting that models with predominantly metre and ASA scales together were almost certainly destined for domestic consumption only.

 Sugiyama's Feet & Metres